 - West Virginia

-What About Back Payments for Disability?
+What About Back Payments for Social Security Disability?

 If a lump-sum payment increases your income, you might have to pay more taxes.
-However, you may be able to apply some of the benefits to previous years.
+However, you may be able to apply some of the Social Security benefits to previous years.
 That could help lower your taxable benefits.

 How Can You Get Help Understanding SSD Taxes?

-A Social Security Disability lawyer can help you.
+A Social Security Disability Insurance lawyer can help you.
 They can determine whether your benefits are taxable.
 Your lawyer can also help with your application and answer questions about the process.

 How Does Social Security Disability Work?